Skip to Content

 - All users of the laboratory will be asked to sign their agreement to the Ethical Statement (PDF , 547kb) agreed by EXEC with the University.

-- There is a document describing the of the laboratory that potential experimentalists will find invaluable.
+- There is a document EXEC Facilities and Rules (PDF , 305kb) describing the operation of the laboratory that potential experimentalists will find invaluable.

 - Here there are exec receipts (PDF , 30kb) for use in experiments.